YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 ## Optimization

 ### run
-Run the python script named objective_algorithm, for example the direct-arylation yield objective with ABC alogrithm is named
+Run the python script named objective_algorithm, the objective names are shown as prefix as Direct-Arylation Yield: ary, Perovskite Crystal Size: pvk, for example the direct-arylation yield objective with ABC alogrithm is named ary_ABC.py

 ### Result Processing and Analysis
 Open Model_Create_and_Results1

-First preprocess the optimization output file (.o) from the prepros
+First preprocess the optimization output file (.o) from the preprocess notebook, then perform result analysis

+### Create New Predictor
+After each run we need to improve the current model from new data, run the create new predictor notebook

 ## Environments